-DEVELOPMENT OF CHARACTER

-- Host a career development program with alumni or university administrators - Sponsor a health and wellness program - Have a show and tell Have each member bring a personal hobby or passion to share with the group - Hold an associate member retreat with both brotherhood and personal development and leadership activities - Do a leadership inventory activity with a campus administrator - Host an etiquette dinner - Host a faculty and staff appreciation dinner or reception - Each associate member invites a faculty or staff member - Do a "how do you want to be remembered?" activity - Each associate members writes his own eulogy.
+Host a career development program with alumni or university administrators Hold a "brotherhood speed dating" activity to get to know one another Host a cookout with the chapter Sponsor a health and wellness program Have a show and tell - Have each member bring a personal hobby or passion to share with the group Hold an associate member retreat with both brotherhood and personal development and leadership activities Do a leadership inventory activity with a campus administrator Host an etiquette dinner Host a faculty and staff appreciation dinner or reception - Each associate member invites a faculty or staff member Do a "how do you want to be remembered?" activity - Each associate members writes his own eulogy.
+Holst a cookout with the chapter Hold a social event with another student organization Host a recruitment event Visit a ropes course Host a sports tournament with the chapter - Teams should include a mit of associate members and initiated members Attend a sporting event on campus a a class Have a candle pass Give out doughnuts/coffee on campu by visiting the college or university archives and looking through their fil on Delta Upsilon and fraternity/sorority life.
+Develop a presentation for the chapter on something noteworthy that you learn DIFFUSION OF LIBERAL CULTURE ADVANCEMENT OF JUSTICE Host an event with a cultural group on campus Attend a speaker or a campus event about another culture Visit a museum and discuss Hold a movie night with a group discussion Share an artifact - Have each member investigate his personal ethnic heritage and share something that relates to his culture Visit a cultural center in the local community Attend a performing arts event as a class Conduct a community service event Attend an event about social justice on campus Host an event with the LGBT Cente Women's Center, Multicultural Cent or another office related to underrepresented populations Participate in a political event Assist with a voter registration drive Host a debate on a current issue Host a philanthropy event for the Global Service Initiative Participate in a campus or communit service day Create an advocacy event to promote awareness for a topic or issue

-PROMOTION OF FRIENDSHIP

-- Hold a "brotherhood speed dating" activity to get to know one another

-- Host a cookout with the chapter

-- Hold a social event with another student organization

-- Host a recruitment event

-- Visit a ropes course

-- Host a sports tournament with the chapter - Teams should include a mix of associate members and initiated members

-- Attend a sporting event on campus as a class

-- Have a candle pass

-- Give out doughnuts/coffee on campus

-- Learn about the history of DU

-by visiting the college or university

-archives and looking through their files

-on Delta Upsilon and

-fraternity/sorority life.
-Develop a

-presentation for the chapter on

-something noteworthy that you learn.

-DIFFUSION OF LIBERAL CULTURE

-- Host an event with a cultural group on campus - Attend a speaker or a campus event about another culture - Visit a museum and discuss - Hold a movie night with a group discussion - Share an artifact Have each member investigate his personal ethnic heritage and share something that relates to his culture - Visit a cultural center in the local community - Attend a performing arts event as a class - Have each member create and share an artistic project - Host an event with an MCG and/or NPHC group

-ADVANCEMENT OF JUSTICE

-- Conduct a community service event - Attend an event about social justice on campus - Host an event with the LGBT Center, Women's Center, Multicultural Center or another office related to underrepresented populations - Participate in a political event - Assist with a voter registration drive - Host a debate on a current issue - Host a philanthropy event for the Global Service Initiative - Participate in a campus or community service day - Create an advocacy event to promote awareness for a topic or issue on campus - Serve at a blood drive